Light Painting Photography Terms and Definitions

 Contrast: Contrast is the difference in the light and dark values.
 The fewer gray values in an image the higher the contrast.

 Depth of Field: Also referred to as DOF, the depth of field is the distance between the farthest and nearest points that are in focus.
-Several different factors can affect the DOF such as focal length and aperture.
+Several different factors can affect the DOF such as focal length and aperture. shooting with your aperture opened up say at 2.8 will generally give you a shallower depth of field than shooting F22.

 Diffraction: Bounced light used in light painting photography to fill an area or to diffuse the light source.